varabyte/kobweb/README.md

 #### Root

-Within your front matter, there's a special value which, if set, will be used to render a root `@Composable` that wraps the code your markdown file would otherwise create.
+Within your front matter, there's a special value which, if set, will be used to render a root `@Composable` that adds the rest of your markdown code as its content.
 This is useful for specifying a layout for example:

 ```markdown
 ---